trendscenter/coinstac_mriqc_computation/README.md

 This computation run mriqc tool(developed by poldracklab) on smri, fmri bids datasets to create quality control visual reports, which helps to identify outlier subjects in the data.

-The computation runs serially and each scan takes approximately 10 mins to run on a system with 2.3 GHz,i5 equivalent processor and 8GB RAM.
+Each scan takes approximately 10 mins to run on a system with 2.3 GHz,i5 equivalent processor and 8GB RAM.
 Each scan output directory takes about 15MB space after running this computation.

 IMPORTANT REQUIREMENT to run this code: if you are running >=10 subjects , we recommend that atleast 5GB of RAM should be dedicated for this docker, otherwise memory error can occur: